istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

 ## Related tasks

 The [Control Egress Traffic](/docs/tasks/traffic-management/egress/) task demonstrates how external (outside the Kubernetes cluster) HTTP and HTTPS services can be accessed from applications inside the mesh.
-The [TLS Origination for Egress Traffic](docs/tasks/traffic-management/egress-tls-origination/) task demonstrates how to allow the applications to send HTTP requests to external servers that require HTTPS.
+The [TLS Origination for Egress Traffic](/docs/tasks/traffic-management/egress-tls-origination/) task demonstrates how to allow the applications to send HTTP requests to external servers that require HTTPS.
 The <TBD> Configure an Egress Gateway task describes how to configure Istio to direct egress traffic through a dedicated gateway service called _egress gateway_.

-This blog post describes how to configure Istio for monitoring and access policies for egress traffic.
+The [Collecting Metrics and Logs](/docs/tasks/telemetry/metrics-logs/) task describes how to configure metrics and logs for services in a mesh.
+The [Visualizing Metrics with Grafana](/docs/tasks/telemetry/using-istio-dashboard/) describes the Istio Dashboard to monitor mesh traffic.
+The [Basic Access Control](/docs/tasks/security/basic-access-control/) task shows how to control access to in-mesh services.
+As opposed to the telemetry and security tasks above, this blog post describes Istio's monitoring and access policies applied exclusively to the egress traffic.

 ## Before you begin